fedibtc/fedi-mods/README.md

 ### Resources for building WebLN Applications

-We'll be adding our own resources from Fedi here soon, and to jump in and start building Fedi-mods with us please join our Fedi-design channel in the [Bitcoin Design Community Discord](https://discord.gg/Pa7am6SA).
+We'll be adding our own resources from Fedi here soon, and to jump in and start building Fedi Mods with us please join our Fedi-design channel in the [Bitcoin Design Community Discord](https://discord.gg/Pa7am6SA).

 Here are some of our favorite resources for building WebLN Applications: